Imperfect-Information Games on Quantum Computers: A Case Study in Skat: Quantum Feasibility of the Full Game

 \subsection{Partial Knowledge}

-Nonetheless, since we are interested in solving the problem for one player with given cards, we can reduce that number by quite a margin.
+Nonetheless, since the problem is to be solved for one player with given cards, that number can be reduced substantially.

-As mentioned prior to that, the basic idea of a game with imperfect information is not to find \textit{the} one and only way to win this particular game, but to maximize the expectation value of your payoff function.
-In order to be successful, it is necessary to maintain a high level of concentration among long tournaments to make the right decisions more often than your opponents.
-Interestingly, you can make \textit{correct} decisions that turn out to be totally wrong and misleading in a particular situation.
-After all, the \textit{solution} to a certain situation inside the game is to find the card that gives you the win (and, therefore, the points) in most of the remaining scenarios.
+As mentioned previously, the basic idea in a game with imperfect information is not to find \textit{the} single way to win a particular game, but to maximize the expectation value of the payoff function.
+Success requires maintaining a high level of concentration throughout long tournaments in order to make correct decisions more often than the opponents.
+Interestingly, a decision can be \textit{correct} in expectation while turning out to be wrong in a particular realization.
+After all, the \textit{solution} to a given game situation is to find the card that leads to a win, and therefore to points, in most of the remaining scenarios.

-Accordingly, since each player knows ten cards, it is only necessary to have a closer look on the remaining cards.
-If the Ace of Spades is on your side, and, of course, every card is unique, the superposition, and, therefore, the Hilbert Space dimension immediately reduces